 In March 2019, hackers accessed admission information from colleges in Oberlin, Hamilton, and Grinnell.
 Through spear phishing, they sent out emails holding confidential information such as birthdate; they were able to entice the college affiliates to click on malicious links to reset login credentials.
 The attack was linked to Slate, a system software widely used by over 800 institutions of higher learning globally to manage applicant’s data.

 The lack of a multifactor authentication process for single-login systems exposed the software to the cyber-attack.
 Not only was it a hassle for the colleges to notify students whose data was breached but the institution’s reputation was at stake.
-If students are worried about the security of their non-public data, they will opt to enroll in institutions that guarantee string cyber security over their data.
+If students are worried about the security of their non-public data, they will opt to enroll in institutions that guarantee string cybersecurity over their data.

 Importance of protecting Emails

-A breach at Florida Keys Community college exposed the health and personal information including names, date of birth, addresses, Social Security numbers, passport information, usernames, and passwords of employees.
+A breach at Florida Keys Community college exposed the health and personal information including names, dates of birth, addresses, Social Security numbers, passport information, usernames, and passwords of employees.
 The cyber-attack was found to have occurred between May and November 2018.
-The estimated loss according to the 2018 Ponemon Cost of a Data Breach Report amounted to 167 days in regards to the mean time it took to identify the breach and seven days to contain the risks.
-Based on the annual averages for similar cases, Florida Keys Community College response rate was above average for identity and responded to the incident.
+The estimated loss according to the 2018 Ponemon Cost of a Data Breach Report amounted to 167 days in regards to the meantime it took to identify the breach and seven days to contain the risks.
+Based on the annual averages for similar cases, the Florida Keys Community College response rate was above average for identity and responded to the incident.

 The attack on emails of the institution allowed the cybercriminals to manipulate vulnerabilities found in the IP and domain configurations, server connections, and SMTP authentication controls, making it crucial for your college or university to implement proactive and preemptive cybersecurity strategies on affiliate’s email addresses.